CleverCloud/clever-components/docs/contributing/tasks.md

 * Check components with [lit-analyzer](https://github.com/runem/lit-analyzer), a code analyzer specific to Lit.

-## `npm run components:check-type-imports`

-* Check that each component has:
-  * types present in `@fires` event are imported.
-  * types present in the constructor are imported.

 ## `npm run components:docs`

 * Generate [Custom Elements Manifest](https://github.com/webcomponents/custom-elements-manifest) with [CEM analyzer](https://github.com/open-wc/custom-elements-manifest/tree/master/packages/analyzer) in `dist`.